-(11021/121/1
+DISASTER MAN AGEMENT A AND MITIGATION

 Course Code: CV2325-1 Course Type PEC

 Teaching Hours/Week (L: T: P: S) 3:0:0:0 Credits 03

 Total Teaching Hours 40 CIE + SEE Marks 50+50

-Prerequisite • ·
+Prerequisite •

-1. Describe the basic types of hazards and their potential consequences to India 2.
-Understand the planning and assessment of Hazard, Risk, Vulnerability and disaster 3.
-Describe the basic concepts of the emergency management cycle (mitigation, preparedness, response, nd recovery) 4.
-Critically understand the various disaster management acts and policies and approaches in both national and state level scenario.
-5. To build skills to respond to disasters in an effective, humane and sustainable manner
+- Describe the basic types of hazards and their potential consequences to India Understand the planning and assessment of Hazard, Risk, Vulnerability and disaster Describe the basic concepts of the emergency management cycle (mitigation, preparedness, response, and recovery) Critically understand the various disaster management acts and policies and approaches in both national and state level scenario. - 5.
+To build skills to respond to disasters in an effective, humane and sustainable manner